 Know Your Weingarten Rights

-“If this discussion could in any way lead to my being disciplined or terminated, or affect my personal working conditions, I respectfully request that my union representative, officer, or steward be present at this meeting.
-Until my representative arrives, I choose not to participate in this discussion.”
+“If this discussion could in any way lead to my being disciplined or terminated, I respectfully request that my steward be present at the meeting.
+Without representation present, I choose not to respond to any questions or statements.”

 These rights are called “Weingarten Rights” based on a 1975 Supreme Court decision.

 Anytime you are questioned by a supervisor where you believe discipline may result or notes are kept by the supervisor you have the right to:

 - If you want a steward you must ask.
 If you do not know why your manager wants to meet with you, ask if the meeting could result in discipline.

 - If your manager refuses to allow you to bring a steward, repeat your request in front of a witness.
 Do not refuse to attend the meeting, but do not answer any questions either.
 Take notes.
 Once the meeting is over, call your steward at once.

 - You have the right to speak privately with your steward before and/or during the meeting.

 - Your steward has the right to play an active role in the meeting.